Frequently Asked Questions

 Q: When does the community see what is planned?

-We take further steps to refine the design and put the full DA on display in late 2021, when the community will see the architectural designs and visualisations and can make further comments/feedback.
+The design will be refined in more detail as part of the Development Application being prepared for submission to the Northern Beaches Council in 2022, when the community will see the architectural designs and visualisations and can make further comments/feedback.
 At this time we can also take expressions of interest from community members interested in commercial or retail spaces, and residential property.
 Community members are invited to register on our website to receive notification of Community Information sessions.

 Q: Will Dilapidation Reports be compiled for neighbouring buildings?